laharikumar/PRODIGY_EMPLOYEE_MANAGEMENT_SYSTEM/README.md

 # Employee Management System

-Note: this is a repository of Employee Management System Frontend. the repository of the backend is available here: https://github.com/fenil29/employee-management-system-backend-node
+Note: this is a repository of Employee Management System Frontend.

 ------------